cosmicexplorer/spack-rs/README.md

 # License

-`spack-rs` (in order to maximize compatibility with Spack itself) is distributed under the terms of both the [MIT license](./LICENSE-MIT) and the
+`spack-rs` (in order to maximize compatibility with Spack itself) is also distributed under the terms of both the [MIT license](./LICENSE-MIT) and the
 [Apache License (Version 2.0)](./LICENSE-APACHE).
 Users may choose either license, at their option.